status-im/nimbus-eth2/README.md

 pakku -S rocksdb pcre-static
 ```

-`rocksdb` can also be installed folloing [their instructions](https://github.com/facebook/rocksdb/blob/master/INSTALL.md).
+`rocksdb` can also be installed by following [their instructions](https://github.com/facebook/rocksdb/blob/master/INSTALL.md).

 ### Build & Develop